aws-samples/aws-appsync-presence-api/blogpost/Post.md

 If you look at the CDK code that creates the resolvers or datasources, there is nothing related to the creation of IAM role to give permissions to AppSync to call the functions: this is also automatically handled by the CDK constructs.

 ### Handling expired connection
-The process of handling expired connection follows the steps annonatated in the above diagram:
+The process of handling expired connection follows the steps annotated in the above diagram:
 1. Triggered at regular intervals, the `timeout` function retrieves expired connections and remove them from the sorted set
 2. It performs one AppSync `disconnected` **mutation** per disconnection through the NAT Gateway
 3. AppSync triggers notification for each disconnection to inform subscribed players